SzymonGaj/Kickstarter-dataset-analysis-with-PySpark/README.md

 This project was the final project of the subject  **Big Data** at SGH.

+To view the project just download the html file to your desktop and open it with a web browser.

 ## Data

 The dataset is form Kaggle link below: